lrenaud/greebles-desktop/doc/Manual.md

 Typically a block will bounce twice before grinding to a halt.
 The block will slow on each successive bounce (unless you are in Suicidal mode, where the block may maintain its speed).

 If there is nowhere for the block to go when it is pushed the block will be crushed (unless it is of a kind of block which cannot be crushed).
 Crushing blocks is a useful way to navigate the maze, allowing the Player to shortcut through sections of the maze.
-Players must generally crush (Ôeat') blocks which contain Specials to extract the Special.
+Players must generally crush ('eat') blocks which contain Specials to extract the Special.

 Since Blocks bounce when they hit something solid, it is possible for Players to squash themselves with a brick they have pushed.
 Players moving at normal speed can dodge any Block they push so long as there is more than a single block of space behind the Block.